autopkg/MLBZ521-recipes/README.md

 The download recipe requires you to set your Institution ID and Lab Hash.

-Because Repondus does silly things by expecting the licencing information in the file name, the pkg recipe performs "package inception" so that the package name visible in Jamf Pro uses a standard naming convention.
+Because Respondus does silly things by expecting the licencing information in the file name, the pkg recipe performs "package inception" so that the package name visible in Jamf Pro uses a standard naming convention.

 Available recipe types:
   * pkg